screenRecorder

 Default: capture a general area in the experiment window, not a specific element

 If you set elementExpr then position and maybe size of the capture area is automated based on the target element—see size below for details.
-It also means that in all recording modes the screen recorder will wait to start recording when the target element starts showing its display and end on its own when the target element ends.
-You still need to set start to tell the screen recorder to run (this effectively sets the earliest that recording could start).
-And you can optionally set end if you want it to end before the target element.
+Also the screen recorder will snap its capture/recording interval to just when the target element shows a display, and end on its own if it is still running when the target element ends.
+Note you still need to set start for the screen recorder to tell it to run—generally set it to at or before when the target element will run.

 size

-snapWidth (movie recording only): Some movie codecs require image width to be a multiple of 4 or 16 px.
-You can set snapWidth to a number (px), e.g. 4 or 16, to have the screen recorder round capture area width to a multiple of this number.
-(Useful since then you can set size in units of deg or leave it at default and not worry about what that converts to in px.)
+outputWidthSnap (Movie only): Some movie codecs require movie width to be a multiple of 4 or 16 px.
+You can set outputWidthSnap to a number (px), e.g. 4 or 16, to have the screen recorder scale the recorded movie up or down to the nearest multiple of that (doesn't affect the area recorded).
+Ignored if you set outputWidth—in that case just set outputWidth to the width (px) that you want.

 frameRate